Fifth Harmony: Impact

 "Fifth Harmony were also inheriting the low retention rate of girl groups in American popular music, which has long been driven by the misogynistic belief that multiple women couldn't function on a collaborative level without falling out with one another in a fight for the spotlight.
 It wasn't a fair hand to have been dealt, but it gave them something to prove.
-After spending their formative teenage years being compared to one another while filling in pre-shaped pop molds, Fifth Harmony looked inward on their third and subsequently final album Fifth Harmony and restored the confidence in their voices that had been hidden beneath years of being kept quiet".
+After spending their formative teenage years being compared to one another while filling in pre-shaped pop molds, Fifth Harmony looked inward on their third and subsequently final album, Fifth Harmony, and restored the confidence in their voices that had been hidden beneath years of being kept quiet".

-Fifth Harmony was involved in a long-time confliction with their ex-label for alleged mistreatments and the ownership of their music, in an interview with Billboard member Lauren expressed that "We'd put blood, sweat and tears — and birthdays and funerals we missed — into this thing, it's our livelihoods and our families, this is the train, and now you're like, 'Is the conductor going to come through with the coals, or are we left here to die?"
-In 2015, the group contacted a music lawyer that helped transfer the Fifth Harmony's trademark from Simon Cowell to its members, becoming the total owners of such.
+Fifth Harmony was involved in a long-time confliction with their ex-label for alleged mistreatments and the ownership of their music.
+In an interview with Billboard, Jauregui expressed that "We'd put blood, sweat and tears — and birthdays and funerals we missed — into this thing, it's our livelihoods and our families, this is the train, and now you're like, 'Is the conductor going to come through with the coals, or are we left here to die?"
+In 2015, the group contacted a music lawyer that helped transfer the Fifth Harmony trademark from Simon Cowell to its members, becoming the total owners of such.

 In 2016, journalist Hugh McIntyre of Forbes, declared "It's safe to say that Fifth Harmony doesn't have any real competition worth speaking of in the girl group lane".
 The Daily Trojan stated that "Fifth Harmony established themselves as the most popular girl group of the new generation — a void that desperately needed to be filled after the dissolution of the Pussycat Dolls and Danity Kane.
 The girls found their niche: empowered women of color who didn't shy away from sexuality, feminism or achievement.
 Their songs echoed with dynamism and fierceness, and their vocal talents shined through in every hit".